 My experience of the British landscape has given me a balanced perspective on what is at stake in its future for different communities.
 I have worked on farms – from agri-business arable to fruit farms to organic smallholdings – and in nature conservation, from traditional local council nature reserve management to landscape-scale rewilding projects.
 In pursuing a range of ways of engaging with the countryside – outdoor pursuits like hill walking and rock climbing; wildlife activities such as birdwatching; landscape archaeological surveying; natural flood management volunteering – I’ve gained an insight into how different groups view the landscape through the lens of their own concerns.
 I’m fascinated by and open to understanding all these perspectives; you’ll be as likely to find me at The Game Fair as Birdfair, or at a conservation policy conference as an agricultural show.

-I grew up in the arable lands of Essex, and then attended agricultural college in Suffolk to study for a rural studies diploma.
+I grew up in the arable lands of Essex, and then attended agricultural college in Suffolk for a rural studies diploma.
 For the following eight years I lived in Edinburgh, spending much time in the Highlands hill walking and leading residential conservation holidays.
 My heart has always been in the Pennines, though; when I was 11 my dad took me camping in the Yorkshire Dales and it was there I fell in love with the landscape.
-For the past decade I have lived deep in Pennine country in Hebden Bridge, in the Upper Calder Valley of West Yorkshire.
+For the past 13 years I have lived deep in Pennine country in Hebden Bridge, in the Upper Calder Valley of West Yorkshire.

 I am always happy to hear from fellow nature, place and landscape enthusiasts.
 Please drop me a line at pauljamesknights [at] gmail [dot] com.